maelou363/house_wars/README.md

 ## User Stories:

-_User:_
+_Current User:_
-* As a user I want to be able to click once to see what my borrowing and buying power is.
+* As a current user I want to be able to click once to see what my borrowing and buying power is so I can save time and spend time with family.
-* As a user I'd like to be able to save the results so I don't have to continue to go back and remember what the results were.
+* As a current user I'd like to be able to save the results so I don't have to continue to go back and remember what the results were because it's hard to remember when so much is going on.
-* As a user I would like to send the results to myself or a family member.
+* As a current user I would like to send the results to myself or a family member so that we can discuss and see what our options are together.

+_ New User:_
+* As a new user I would like to not be overwhelmed with questions that I am not used too so I can easily get my buying power.
+* As a new user I'm not sure what counts as income so I would like to find out what does easily from one spot so that I can quickly get my result.
+* As a new user I want to be able to easily navigate and be clear what I'm doing when and where within the site.

 # Design

 * I'm designing this with mobile first in mind.
 Which brings some things into play.
-So I when the user lands on the page they can access everything (no scrolling) to the income, expense, calculate and reset mobile in one spot.
+When the user lands on the page they can access everything (no scrolling) to the income, expense, calculate and reset mobile in one spot.
 I want to design it to be visually clean and free from any impediences.
 * I want this to be a clean design.
 Visually appealing and the call to action obvious on what they need to do at each step.
 * The design to be a smooth transition to the calculate and view results.
 With that in mind I implemented a few things like commas in the input and results so users can visually see what they are entering better, automatically entering 'O' for total debt/major expenses and making input fields numbers so when on mobile there is no need to for that extra click to make that change to the number keyboard.
 *